terwer/siyuan-plugin-publisher/README.md

 > 🌹 Tips: This plugin is an upgraded version of the original 'Siyuan Note Publishing Tool' widget, which includes all the functions provided by the original widget, provides a convenient menu operation entry, and has carried out a series of problem fixes and experience optimizations.
 >
-> In addition to [Release Preview] requires [Online Sharing] plugin support, the graph bed function requires [PicGo plugin] support, **Other functions do not need any other dependencies**, no need to download the previous widget, the plug-in is already built-in.
+> In addition to [Extended Functions], **Other functions do not require any dependencies** , and there is no need to download the previous widget, which is already built-in in the plugin.

 ## Core Features